techidaily/site-win11-tips/source/_posts/guide-to-printer-settings-the-easy-way-in-win11-max-50-chars.md

  You can also open Print Management using the Command Prompt.
 To do this, follow the below steps:

 1. Run Command Prompt as an administrator.
-This takes a little bit of extra effort, so check out[how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) if you're unsure of how to do this.
+This takes a little bit of extra effort, so check out [how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) if you're unsure of how to do this.
 ![Open Print Management Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Open-Print-Management-Using-Command-Prompt.jpg)
 2. In the Command Prompt window, type the following command and press Enter:
 `printmanagement.msc`